ABOUT THE HOLIDAY PARTNERSHIP

 "We can't help everyone, but everyone can help someone"

 - Ronald Reagan

-When people think of the Holiday Partnership, they may not realize the incredible amount of time and number of volunteers it takes to coordinate it each year.
-Starting in the fall, the planning team must begin organizing the key components, including which businesses are hosting food drives or collecting Toys for Tots, where will Trees of Joy be hosted, and who is willing to take a group of names or multiple families to fulfill their gift wishes.
+It's a tremendous feat of logistics coordinated by a largely Volunteer Planning Team that organizes the key components, including which businesses are hosting food drives or collecting Toys for Tots, where Trees of Joy will be hosted, and who is willing to take a group of names or multiple families to fulfill their gift wishes.

-Then there is the planning of the food boxes themselves.
-The goal is to provide a nutritious and complete holiday meal, with enough ingredients to supply additional meals for the whole family receiving it.
-This takes a considerable amount of coordination and support from our local grocery stores!
-For years businesses have provided discounted purchase options for the large orders needed, which includes perishable items that cannot arrive until late in December right before distribution.
+Then there are the Food Boxes themselves.
+The goal is to provide a nutritious and complete holiday meal, with enough ingredients to supply a couple of additional meals for the whole family.
+This takes a considerable amount of coordination with and support from our local grocery stores!
+For years, Crook County businesses have provided discounted purchase options for the large orders needed, which includes perishable items that cannot arrive until mid-December right before distribution.

 The Trees of Joy are quite a process as well.
 An application process welcomes anyone in Crook County who is eligible as a low-income resident to apply.
 Each application is verified for accuracy.
 Volunteers create a tag for each individual who has asked for gifts, pre-allocate the requests that we have for group fulfillment, and place the remaining tags on the trees displayed across the county.
 Community members select as many tags as they want to fill, and bring the tag(s) and the gifts back to the tree location to check them in by mid-December.

 All of this comes together in mid-December.
 Volunteers collect the food, toys, gifts, and clothing from drop locations and gather at Carey Foster Hall.
 They begin the process of sorting by family, verifying that the gifts fit the requests, and filling the food boxes.
 Food boxes and gifts are distributed to recipients shortly thereafter.